christiankarldelhey/inventoryDND/README.md

 4) Run 'npm install' to install all dependencies.
 5) Run 'npm start', it should render the page in your localhost.

+6) You can drag and drop elements between slots and when you refresh the page it should mantain the new positions
+7) If you want to edit or delete an element you can do it by clicking the buttons on the footer.
+8) If you want to create a new item just click on an empty slot.